 The Northern Talent Network offers open-access community events for people interested in taking their first steps into writing for television.
 The network also provides a series of specialist masterclasses for emerging TV writers in the region.
 Sessions are delivered both online and in-person, particularly taking place amongst communities across the North currently underrepresented in television writing.
 It will also create a resource for production companies, encouraging them to discover and hire talented writers from the North.

-As part of our activities to support the region’s writers for television, we are working with a group of writers who were shortlisted for the Channel 4 Writing for Television Awards in 2022.
+As part of our activities to support the region’s writers for television, we are working with a group of writers who were shortlisted for the Channel 4 Writing for Television Awards.
 The aim of the group is to recognise the talent of these writers as they continue to develop their projects and make professional connections.

-The writers are receiving group sessions with the screenwriter and novelist Helen Black; peer-support meetings with one another; a group session with a producer; one-to-one feedback; and other opportunities.
+The writers will receive group sessions; peer-support meetings; a group session with a producer; one-to-one feedback; and other opportunities.
 They have been awarded a £500 bursary to support them with their screenwriting.

 This programme is made possible through New Writing North’s partnership with Channel 4.